giullianoth/Mogo/Readme.md

 - Recomendo também instalar a extensão "[Live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)".
 Caso não queira, abra o arquivo ```index.html``` no navegador.
 - Divirta-se!

-*To download and install the project on your computer, follow these steps:*
+:us: *To download and install the project on your computer, follow these steps:*

 - *Install the [VS Code](https://code.visualstudio.com/) editor (I highly recommend it, but if there's another editor you like, no problem) and open the project in it.*
 - *If you are using VS Code, install the "[Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass)" extension, which will convert your Sass into CSS.
 After installed:*